Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 10 [Base64 encoded binary data]\n

-binKey3 binz 1024 [compressed byte count] [Base64 encoded binary data]\n*
+binKey3 binz 1024 432 [Base64 encoded binary data]\n*

 binKey2 binZ 2\n
-10240 [compressed byte count] [Base64 encoded binary data]\n
+10240 5123 [Base64 encoded binary data]\n
-10240 [compressed byte count] [Base64 encoded binary data]\n
+10240 4603 [Base64 encoded binary data]\n
 ```

-Binary blobs are dangerous and should be used rarely if at all.
+Binary data is dangerous and should be used rarely if at all.
 If someone uses them then they should be on the hook to define what the contents of the blob means.
 If they do not, then they are being bad citizens and should be shamed!
 SHAMED I SAY!

 However this is here as a catchall just in case.

-#### 2.3.5.5 - Boolean values, boo
+#### 2.3.5.5 - Boolean values, bool

 Boolean data is a little different than the basic types above.

 By default, the value will be 't' for true, or 'f' for false.

-'A' encoding flag, the value will be a string of 't' or 'f' letters with no separator in between to save some space.
+'=' encoding flag, the value will be a string of 't' or 'f' letters with no separator in between to save some space.

 'Z' will take the bitmap and compress it first before encoding it with Base64.
 Bitmap being...